zhilizheng/SBayesRC/README.md

 threads=4                       # Number of CPU cores

 ##############################################
-# Code: don't need a change in this section
+# Code: usually don't need a change in this section
 ## Note: Flags were documented in the package, use ?function in R to lookup.
 ## We suggest to run those in multiple jobs (tasks)
 export OMP_NUM_THREADS=$threads # Revise the threads